bids-standard/bids-validator/README.md

 ### Through Command Line

-Currently if you have the node js installed and have the bids-validator you can validate you BIDS package through command line by running ```node path/to/bids-validator/index.js path/to/BIDS/data/folder```.
-If there are any errors it should return them to the console.
+If you install the bids validator globally by using ```npm install -g bids-validator``` you will be able to use it as a command line tool.
+Once installed you should be able to run ```bids-validator /path/to/your/bids/directory``` and see any validation issues logs to the terminal.

 ## Development